rhoai-mlops/lab-instructions/docs/1-when-the-music-starts/1-data-science-project.md

     ![jupyter-notebook-ui.png](./images/jupyter-notebook-ui.png)

-8. Before we getting hands on and start experimenting, let’s learn about the storage environment available for us in the next chapter. 🫡
+8. Before we get hands on and start experimenting, let’s learn about the storage environment available for us in the next chapter. 🫡